Home Houseplants Syngonium Red Spot Tricolor

 Soil

 Like many houseplants, tricolor red spots enjoy well-draining soil.
 The addition of peat moss is advisable for this plant.
-To further ensure the soil drains properly, you will want to place the plant in a pot with adequate drain holes.
+You will want to place the plant in a pot with adequate drain holes to ensure the soil drains properly.
 It is also important to note that the soil pH should be between 5.5 and 6.0.

 Watering